“what is life, but a grand adventure”

 We couldn’t wait to check out the Otago Peninsula, our second volcanic peninsula of the trip (Banks Peninsula is too).
 We headed straight to the Sandymount track on the south coast of the peninsula.
 This track leads you through paddocks to two dramatic viewpoints, the shear cliffs of the Chasm and Lovers Leap and eventually to the large white sand dunes of Sandfly Bay.
 If your timing is right you may be able to spot a yellow-eyed penguin along this bay.
 We would eventually learn that our yellow-eyed penguin timing was never right, so we settled for a fur seal instead.

-We enjoyed a beautiful Christmas Eve evening at the Allan’s Beach.
+We enjoyed a beautiful Christmas Eve evening Allan’s Beach.
 This beach is popular with residents and you can pretty much guarantee a fur seal spotting here.
 The sun made its first appearance just as two fur seals came to play at the beach edge.
 The light, the wildness, the holiday made for a special evening.

 In order to get to the beach, there is short hike through the wetland and dune country of the Okia Reserve.
 This area is appropriately called the Pyramids, because it is made of perfectly geometric basalt volcanic columns.
 We spent the afternoon here, relaxing in the white sand and watching sea lions play in the surf.

-Morning came quickly and we had to say goodbye to the wild Otago Peninsula…but not to beaches.
+Morning came quickly and we had to say goodbye to the wild Otago Peninsula, but not to beaches.
 We had one more on our list, Tunnel Beach.
 This beach, just south of Dunedin is reachable by a short walk along dramatic sea-carve sandstone cliffs and rock arches.
 If you look closely at the rock, you will find shell fragments and fossils.
 There is a small carved out passage to the the beach, make sure to time this with the tides.
 Today they were holding life saving classes on the beach.

 Onward south to the Catlins, a rural area of temperate rainforests and rugged coastlines.
 This area is popular with surfers and if timed correctly, your best chance to spot a yellow-eyed penguin.
 Strike three for us on the penguin front, maybe one day!
-This area is off the beaten path, so you won’t see many tourists headed this way.
+This area is off the beaten track, so you won’t see many tourists headed this way.
 Some highlights for us were Nugget Point, Curio Bay/Petrified Forest, the southernmost point on the island, and the Lost Gypsy Cafe.

 Southernmost Point & Curio Bay